Study of the electronic properties of topological kagome metals YV$_6$Sn$_6$ and GdV$_6$Sn$_6$: Conclusions

 \section{Conclusions}

-The synthesis of single crystals of two new kagome metals GdV$_6$Sn$_6$ and YV$_6$Sn$_6$, each with a nonmagnetic kagome sublattice, is presented, and the crystal structure and electronic ground state were studied via x-ray diffraction, magnetization, magnetotransport and heat capacity measurements.
+The synthesis of single crystals of two new kagome metals GdV$_6$Sn$_6$ and YV$_6$Sn$_6$, each with a nonmagnetic kagome V sublattice, is presented.
+The lattice structures and electronic ground states were studied via x-ray diffraction, magnetization, magnetotransport and heat capacity measurements.
 Both compounds possess an ideal $P6/mmm$ symmetry with perfect kagome nets of vanadium atoms coordinated by Sn ions and spaced into layers via interleaving triangular lattice nets of rare earth ions.
 In the paramgnetic state, DFT modeling categorizes these compounds as $\mathbb{Z}_2$ kagome metals with multiple Dirac crossings and vHs close to E$_F$.
-While YV$_6$Sn$_6$ is nonmagnetic, GdV$_6$Sn$_6$ shows signatures of magnetic order below 5 K, and magnetization data collected under low fields suggest the onset of a noncollinear magnetic ground state.
-The presence of topological surface states, Dirac points, and vHs's near E$_F$ in the bulk band structure combined with the ability to tune magnetic interactions in these compounds via control of the $R$-sites suggest they are promising platforms for unconventional electronic states born from a model kagome network proximitized with a tuneable magnetic layer.
+While YV$_6$Sn$_6$ does not show signs of local magnetism, GdV$_6$Sn$_6$ shows signatures of magnetic order below 5 K, and magnetization data collected under low fields suggest the onset of a noncollinear magnetic ground state.
+Future scattering work will be required to fully determine the zero-field spin structure.
+The presence of topological surface states, Dirac points, and vHs's near E$_F$ in the bulk band structure combined with the ability to tune magnetic interactions in these compounds via control of the $R$-sites suggest they are promising platforms for unconventional electronic states born from a model kagome network proximitized with a tunable magnetic layer.